First-Time Buyer's Guide to Better Credit

 Choosing a lender isn't the first step in becoming a homeowner.
 In reality, the home buying process starts with your finances.
 Without an above average credit score, buying a house is more difficult and, you could find yourself renting for another couple of years in Sherman Oaks, California until your FICO score is acceptable.

-A FICO score is a collection of your years of credit history based on an instrument developed by Fair Isaac and Company.
-Most people traditionally have a score of 600, but scores range from 300 to 850.
-In recent years, however, some people have seen their score lowered as a result of loss of employment, delinquent credit card accounts, or credit card accounts that were closed because they don't carry a balance.
-Some of the factors in determining your FICO score include:
+A FICO score is a review of your years of credit history based on an instrument developed by Fair Isaac and Company.
+Most people traditionally have a score of 650, but scores range from 300 to 850.
+With the change in the economy, however, some people have seen their score lowered as a result of unemployment, closed credit card accounts, or credit card accounts that were closed because they don't carry a balance.
+Some of the factors in calculating your FICO score are:

 - Types of Credit — Do you have a healthy mix of credit cards and loans?